allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 An Event type defines the meaning of the events of that type and their data schema.
 They must be documented.

-The type of an actual event message is given by its name (used as *routing key* in AMQP, see *Topology* below).
+The type of an actual event message is given by its name (used as *routing key* in [RabbitMQ AMQP protocol](https://www.rabbitmq.com/protocol.html), see *Topology* below).
 The event type name must be in the form `SubjectPastParticiple`.
-For example, `ConversationStarted`, `CustomerCreated`, `ShoppingCartValidated`… If you're not able to immediately give a name to your event type, it means it is not well defined, or that is not an event.
+For example, `ConversationStarted`, `CustomerCreated`, `ShoppingCartValidated`… If you're not able to immediately give a name to your event type, it means it is not well defined, or that it is not an event.
 Maybe, you need to refine your service or split it, as you may not have analyzed your value chain deeply enough?

 Commands are utility messages consumed by Data Processing Services.